Ask an Expert

 - Contact Us and ask an expert about organ and tissue donation.

-There are more than 3,800 people awaiting heart transplants in the U.S. Regionally, there are over 135 people awaiting heart transplants.
+Currently, there are 4,068 people awaiting heart transplants in the U.S. 106 people in our region are awaiting heart transplants.

 About the Heart

-The life-center of the body, the heart is the hardest working muscle in our bodies, pumping blood throughout the body.
-And just like any muscle, it can be subject to fatigue, especially if it has been weakened by a number of cardiovascular diseases.
+The life-center of the body, the heart is the hardest working muscle in our bodies, responsible for pumping blood throughout the body.
+Just like any other muscle, it can be subject to fatigue, especially if it has been weakened by a number of cardiovascular diseases.

-When damaged enough, patients can need a heart transplant.
+When damaged enough, a patient's only option may be a heart transplant.
 This usually follows conditions such as coronary artery disease, cardiomyopathy or weakening of the heart muscle.